$ cd fundamentals-of-devops

 $ cd ch3/tofu/live/asg-sample

-Inside the asg-sample folder, create a main.tf file with the initial contents shown in Example 39:
+Inside this folder, create main.tf with the contents shown in Example 39:

 asg